EXPLAINER: What's the Senate filibuster and why change it?

 Congress Filibuster ExplainerFILE - In this Aug.
 29, 1957, file photo, Sen. Strom Thurmond, R-S.C., waves as he leaves the Senate chamber at end of his 24 hour, 18 minute filibuster against the Civil rights Act.
 Senate Republicans are poised to use a filibuster to derail Democrats’ effort to launch a bipartisan probe of the Jan.
 6 attack on the Capitol.
 The showdown will be the first time this year the GOP has used the delaying tactic to try killing major legislation, Thurmond talked on the Senate floor in the longest Senate speech by a single senator for which there are records of speaking length.
 (AP Photo)

-WASHINGTON (AP) — Minority Republicans used a Senate filibuster to block a Democratic bill that would have launched a bipartisan probe of the Jan.
+WASHINGTON (AP) — Senate Republicans are poised to use a filibuster to derail Democrats’ effort to launch a bipartisan probe of the Jan.
 6 attack on the Capitol.
-It was the first time under President Joe Biden that the GOP used the tactic to derail major legislation.
+The showdown will be the first vote this year when the GOP has used the delaying tactic to try killing major legislation.

-Yet the Republican victory Friday may prod Democrats closer to curbing or eliminating a legislative maneuver that’s been the bane of Senate majorities since the Founding Fathers.
+Yet while the GOP seemed certain to succeed Thursday, their victory may prod Democrats closer to curbing or eliminating a legislative tactic that’s been the bane of Senate majorities since the Founding Fathers.

-Here's a look at the filibuster and the political storm over it.
+Here's a look at the filibuster, how it works and the current political firestorm over it.

 WHAT'S A FILIBUSTER?

 Unlike the House, the Senate places few constraints on lawmakers' right to speak.
-Senators can also use the chamber's rules to hinder or block votes.
-Collectively these procedural moves are called filibusters.
+Senators can also easily use the chamber's rules to hinder or block votes.
+Collectively these procedural delays are called filibusters.

 Senate records say the term began appearing in the mid-19th century.
 The word comes from a Dutch term for “freebooter” and the Spanish “filibusteros” that were used to describe pirates.